← Plants

 Alnus rubra f. pinnatisecta

-Betulaceae · broadleaf · native
+Betulaceae · broadleaf deciduous tree · native

 Red alder's greatest gift is nitrogen fixation through symbiotic root nodules that enrich impoverished soils, making it invaluable for erosion control and forest restoration.
 Plant it on wet ground, along streambanks, or in disturbed areas where its explosive growth accelerates recovery.
-Expect a short lifespan (60-80 years maximum) and watch for root rot, collar rot, and canker diseases; this tree is a temporary but essential component of forest succession, not a permanent specimen tree.
+Expect a short lifespan (60 to 80 years maximum) and watch for root rot, collar rot, and canker diseases; this tree is a temporary but essential component of forest succession, not a permanent specimen tree.

 Quick Facts